mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 **YACHT**

-The yacht is a noble’s plaything, used to entertain friends and undertake political or commercial missions.
+The yacht is a noble's plaything, used to entertain friends and undertake political or commercial missions.
-The staterooms are all well-appointed but even they fail to make the grade in comparison to the luxury stateroom intended for the yacht’s owner.
+The staterooms are all well-appointed but even they fail to make the grade in comparison to the luxury stateroom intended for the yacht's owner.
 The yacht

 YACHT